Devinterview-io/llms-interview-questions/README.md

 ## 5. What are _positional encodings_ in the context of LLMs?

-In the context of Language Models, **Positional Encodings** aim to capture the sequence information that is not intrinsically accounted for in transformer models.
+In the context of Language Models, **Positional Encodings** aims to capture the sequence information that is not intrinsically accounted for in transformer models.

 Transformers use self-attention to process all tokens simultaneously, which makes them position-independent.
 Positional encodings are introduced to inject position information, using a combination of fixed patterns and learned representations.